NannyML/nannyml/docs/how_it_works/chunking_data.rst

     statistically relevant and might negatively influence the quality of calculations.
 Please consider splitting your data in a different way or continue at your own risk.

-When the warning is about 1 chunk, it is usually the last chunk and this is due to the reasons described in above sections.
+When the warning is about 1 chunk, it is usually the last chunk and this is due to the reasons described in :ref:`Setting Up: Chunking<chunking>`.
 When there are more chunks mentioned - the selected splitting method is most likely not suitable.
-Look at the :ref:`deep dive on minimum chunk size <minimum-chunk-size>` to get more information about the effect of small chunks.
+Read :ref:` minimum chunk size <minimum-chunk-size>` to get more information about the effect of small chunks.
 Beware of the trade-offs involved, when selecting the chunking method.